AniketSanghi/Kisan-Query-Analysis/src/README.md

 ## How to execute the project
 - To scrape the data either do:
+  1.
+    - `cd scraping`
+    - Download latest mozilla geckodriver from [here](https://github.com/mozilla/geckodriver/releases)
+    - Place the downloaded driver inside `drivers` directory with name: `geckodriver`.
+So, final structure should be `drivers/geckodriver`.
-  1. ```
+    - ```
-     cd scraping
       chmod 700 *.sh
       bash scraping.sh
       ```
-     But this can take around 24hrs depending on your internet connection.
+      But this can take more than 24hrs depending on your internet connection.

      OR